FDUCSLG/PRML-2019Spring-FDU/assignment-1/17307130196/assignment1.md

     - Empirical way
     - Theoretical way

 **Note**: Although the formulars used to compute the probability will be showed, the deduction will be left out.
+And the .md file may have some problems like too big figures on Github, and loss of formulars.
+And the .pdf file has something wrong on the layout of figures.
+Anyway, I tried.

 ## Formulars and Fake Code